Have you ever wanted to learn more about the world of independent cinema?

-The best way to address most, if not all of the above challenges is to start with a good screenplay and a solid creative vision that will inspire others to work on the project.
+The best way to address most, if not all, of the above challenges is to start with a good screenplay and a solid creative vision that will inspire others to work on the project.
 When people are passionate about a film, they’ll make certain sacrifices if it means a great end product that they can share in.

-Popular Examples of Independent Cinema
+Popular Examples of Indie Films

 Reservoir Dogs, released in 1992 on a budget of $ 1 to 3 million, revolutionized the idea of independent film production.
 It captured the imaginations of people all around the world with its gritty and irreverent script, framed under what would become the trademarked style of writer/director Quentin Tarantino.

-Harvey Keitel, Tim Roth, Steve Buscemi and Michael Madsen each deliver an electric performance as a group of professional robbers in the aftermath of a botched jewelry heist.
+Harvey Keitel, Tim Roth, Steve Buscemi, and Michael Madsen each deliver an electric performance as a group of professional robbers in the aftermath of a botched jewelry heist.

-Tarantino cleverly uses music to build atmosphere and express each character’s narrative journey with tracks from obscure 70’s hit songs, balancing out the crime drama and iconic imagery with just the right melodies.
+From the first establishing shot, Tarantino cleverly uses music to build atmosphere and express each character’s narrative journey with tracks from obscure 70’s hit songs, balancing out the crime drama and iconic imagery with just the right melodies.

 With great critical reception and audiences quickly hailing it as a cult classic, Reservoir Dogs exemplified what true indie cinema could be: a meaningful story featuring complex characters and smart humor that captures its audience’s attention from the first frame.